 Especially memorable were the dinners with the project staff.
 At Agnes, Simon Peter, and Mary’s homes, we were warmly welcomed and treated to traditional dishes.
 These encounters provided valuable insights into the family life and hospitality of Ugandans.

 Overall, I was very impressed with how comprehensively the Amuka project has developed and how much the work areas are oriented to the needs on site.
+We can be very grateful for the people who have contributed with donations.
+Without you donors, none of this would exist!

 Everyday Experiences and Challenges